Moscow concert hall attack: What do we know so far?

 The Emergency Situations Ministry said firefighters helped about 100 people escape through the building’s basement, while rescue operations were also launched for people trapped on the roof.

-TASS news agency said the members of Picnic were not harmed and were evacuated safely.
+TASS news agency said the band members of Picnic were not harmed and were evacuated safely.

-The hunt for the attackers
+Hunt for the attackers

 Russia’s Investigative Committee, the top state criminal investigation agency, opened a “terrorist” investigation into the attack and the national guard, Rosgvardia, was among units deployed to search for the gunmen.

-Graphic videos posted on social media showed the gunmen firing repeated rounds as they entered the building, shooting screaming people at point-blank range.
+Russia’s FSB security service has told Putin that 11 people have been detained, including four people directly involved in the attack, Interfax cited the Kremlin as saying.

+At least two suspects were arrested in the Bryansk region, some 340km (210 miles) southwest of Moscow, following a car chase, said politician Alexander Khinshtein, citing “preliminary information”.
+Other suspects fled into a nearby forest and are being pursued, he added.

-The Kremlin did not immediately blame anyone for the attack, but some Russian lawmakers were quick to accuse Ukraine.
+The Kremlin did not immediately blame anyone for the attack, but some Russian politicians were quick to accuse Ukraine.

 Mykhailo Podolyak, an adviser to Ukrainian President Volodymyr Zelenskyy, denied Ukraine’s involvement.